Chaitanya4/DriveSafely/README.md

 The haarcascade_frontalface_default.xml haar cascade is used to detect face and shape_predictor_68_face_landmarks.dat is used to detect left eye and right eye points for EAR calculation

+For running the project locally, clone it on your local machine and run it.

 Run the project using: python3 main.py

 Or directly run the main.py in the python IDLE to run the project.